midlantica/LovelyBunchOfCoconuts/content/claims/free_healthcare_for_all.md

 ---
-title: "Free Healthcare for All"
+title: 'Free Healthcare for All'
-claim: "Free Healthcare for All"
+claim: 'Free Healthcare for All'
-translation: "A waiting list is better than a bill, right?"
+translation: 'A waiting list is better than a bill, right?'
 ---

 ## "Free Healthcare for All"